redicides/redicides/README.md

 I'm **dan** — a biochemistry student who also happens to enjoy playing with code (and occasionally breaking things for fun).

-In my spare time, you'll usually find me building just about anything, but I usually build discord user installable applications.
+In my spare time, you'll either find me building just about anything, or biking in places where people get lost.
+Whenever I do build something though, It's usually a Discord User APP packed with some nice utility tools.
 It's not anything special, but I find neat.
-Most of my work stays private, so don't expect a treasure trove of open-source projects here.
+Most of my work stays private though, so don't expect a treasure trove of open-source projects here.

 As for contributing to others' projects... let's just say I'm more of a lone wolf in that department (for now).